tiepdotme/serenade-wind/_posts/2020-04-20-30-weeks-to-minimalism.md

 If you are new to minimalism, here is the elevator pitch: [Minimalism](https://www.becomingminimalist.com/what-is-minimalism/ "Becoming Minimalist") is owning fewer possessions.

 {% include sticky-note.html text="Reduce possessions" %}
+{% include sticky-note.html text="Consolidate our stuff" %}

-This sticky note has been featured heavily on our original [whiteboard](https://www.serenadewind.com/posts/time-to-go-to-the-whiteboard/ "Time to go to the whiteboard").
-It was also among the first of our short-term goals Andrew and I tackled.
+These sticky notes have been featured heavily on our original [whiteboard](https://www.serenadewind.com/posts/time-to-go-to-the-whiteboard/ "Time to go to the whiteboard").
+They wwere also among the first of our short-term goals Andrew and I tackled.
 We gave it a good go by taking the activity one room at a time in August 2018 and again in October 2019.
 In the process, I offloaded a lot of clothes, bags and shoes as well as underutilized kitchen items.
 Cherished items went to friends, and the rest went to charity.

 # Time to Take It Up a Notch